Stacy Leeds

 B.A., Washington University in St. Louis, College of Arts & Sciences (History), 1994

 A Familiar Crossroads: McGirt v.
 Oklahoma and the Future of the Federal Indian Law Canon, 51 N.M.
-L. Rev. ___ (2021) (forthcoming with Dylan R. Hedden-Nicely)
+L. Rev. 300 (2021) (Dylan R. Hedden-Nicely and Stacy Leeds)

 A Wealth of Sovereign Choices: Tax Implications of McGirt v.
-Oklahoma and the Promise of Tribal Economic Development, 56 Tulsa L. Rev. ___ (2021) (forthcoming with Lonnie Beard in McGirt v.
-Oklahoma symposium issue)
+Oklahoma and the Promise of Tribal Economic Development, 56 Tulsa L. Rev. 417 (2021) (Stacy L. Leeds and Lonnie R. Beard)

 Beyond an Emergency Declaration: Tribal Governments and the Opioid Crisis, 67 Kan.
 L. Rev. 1013 (2019)